Verne Troyer: Personal life

 On June 25, 2008, a private home video was leaked of Troyer and his former live-in girlfriend Ranae Shrider having sex.
 The video, recorded in 2008 in Beverly Hills, California, and Shrider's hometown of Fort Cobb, Oklahoma, was leaked to the public by Shrider and TMZ.
 Kevin Blatt, the man responsible for brokering the deal for Paris Hilton's sex tape in 2003, tried to sell the video.
 Troyer, through his long-time attorney, Ed McPherson, sued TMZ, Blatt, and online rental company SugarDVD, for invasion of privacy and copyright infringement.

-In May 2015, Troyer, his girlfriend Brittney Powell, and her son Tyson appeared on Celebrity Wife Swap, where she switched places with Hines Ward's wife.

 In early April 2018, Troyer was admitted to a hospital after an incident in his home.
 He had previously been admitted to rehab to undergo treatment for alcoholism.

 Death

-Troyer died at a hospital in Los Angeles on April 21, 2018, aged 49.
-His death was later ruled a suicide by alcohol poisoning.
-He was interred in Leonidas Township, St. Joseph County, Michigan.
+Troyer died at a Los Angeles hospital on April 21, 2018, at age 49.
+His death was later ruled a suspected suicide by alcohol intoxication.
+He was interred with his parents in Leonidas Cemetery in St. Joseph County, Michigan.